Raman1708/Smart-Traffic-Management-System-C-/README.md

 # Traffic Management System
 ## Overview
-This is a project developed as part of an educational exercise to practice Object-Oriented Programming (OOP) concepts in C++.
+This is a project that is developed to practice Object-Oriented Programming (OOP) concepts in C++.
 The system simulates a Traffic Management System, handling various vehicle types like cars, motorcycles, and trucks.